 They open and close the tools individually, and give a final polish by hand with a piece of cloth.
 To speed up the process, workers use a special pick for opening the tools quickly.

-Even minor defects like scratches in the scales can lead to rejection, thus ensuring very high quality of the finished product that actually passes this stage.
+Even minor defects like scratches in the scales can lead to rejection, thus ensuring a very high-quality finished product that actually passes this stage.